 In the fall of 1975 Chelsea resident and businessman Paul Gay sent letters to about 500 Chelsea neighbors announcing a series of meetings to discuss the possibility of forming a non-denominational church in Chelsea.

-His idea was that the new church group, to meet at St. Peter’s landmark building, would provide a local place of worship for what was expected to be mostly mainline Protestants.
-The idea met with enthusiastic support from St. Peter’s vestry and then-vicar the Rev. Rick Houghton, in a spirit of helpfulness that continues today.
+His idea was that the new church group, to meet at St. Peter’s landmark building on West 20th Street between 8th and 9th Avenues, would provide a local place of worship for what was expected to be mostly mainline Protestants.
+The idea met with enthusiastic support from St. Peter’s vestry and then-vicar the Rev. Rick Houghton, in a spirit of helpfulness and cooperation that continues today.
 Some 25 people attended the first meeting, among them present members Joanne Downes and Hilda Regier.
-Lisa Mitchell was also an active participant in the first year.

 On November 2, 1975, Chelsea Community Church held its first service as a non-denominational worshiping community established entirely by its lay membership, not an offshoot of any other church, with no patterned identity, no fixed creed.
 Fifty-five people attended that Sunday.